PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 Using PennyLane v0.32 on Google Colab with the Python 3 Google Compute Engine backend, this optimization takes 3min 28s ± 2.05s to complete.

+Let's switch over to Lightning, our high-performance statevector simulator, alongside the adjoint differentiation method.
+To do so, we change the first two lines of the above code-block to set the device as ``"lightning.qubit"``, and specify ``diff_method="adjoint"`` in the QNode decorator.
+With this change, we have reduced the execution time down to 30.7s ± 1.8s.

 We can rewrite this QNode to use Catalyst control flow, and compile it using Catalyst: